Are BCAAs Magic Bullets or Is It Just Magic Marketing?

 In practice what this means is that there is no need to consume BCAA’s supplements alone.
 Rather what you should look for are complete sources of protein either in your diet or from protein supplements when required.
 Studies show that in terms of net protein synthesis, complete protein is better than BCAAs alone.

-This is why Form uses a blend of pea, rice, hemp and algae protein – to provide a complete source of protein.
+This is why Form uses a blend of pea, rice, hemp and whole algae protein to provide a complete source of protein.
 The exact formulation of each protein is chosen so levels of amino acids are such that we ensure the optimum level of BCAAs without the need for additional supplements.

 Further reading and references